 Lending Club founder Renaud Laplanche is back with a new startup and $60 million in funding

-DrChrono raises $12 million in Series A to take on older EHR platforms like athenahealth
+Drchrono raises $12 million in Series A to take on older EHR platforms like athenahealth

 Renaud Laplanche had a terrible no good very bad 2016.
 But the founder and longtime CEO of Lending Club is back with a new lending startup called Upgrade, along with the support of investors who’ve provided the company with $60 million in funding.